python-cffi/cffi/doc/source/using.rst

 out-of-line API mode.
 The next section about Callbacks_ describes the ABI-mode solution.

-This is *new in version 1.4.*  Use Callbacks_ if backward compatibility is an issue.
+This is *new in version 1.4.*  Use old-style Callbacks_ if backward compatibility is an issue.
 (The original callbacks are slower to invoke and have the same issue as libffi's callbacks; notably, see the warning__.
 The new style described in the present section does not use libffi's callbacks at all.)

 .. __: Callbacks_